Causes of Gum Recession

 The following are some of the most common causes of gum recession:

 Overly aggressive brushing or flossing.
-It's great to be enthusiastic about oral care, but according to an article in the Journal of Periodontology Online , you should make sure that you're brushing, not scrubbing!
-Never use a toothbrush that isn't labeled "soft."
-Be gentle on your teeth, and remember that taking care of them isn't supposed to hurt.
+It is great to be enthusiastic about oral care but you should make sure that you are brushing, not scrubbing!
+The Indian Dental Association suggests to apply one strip of toothpaste to a "soft" bristled toothbrush.
+Be gentle on your teeth, and remember that taking care of them is not supposed to hurt.

 Genetics.
-Your gums' characteristics are determined by your genetics, just as the rest of your body is.
-If one or both of your parents have gum recession, you're at a higher risk for receding gums.
+Your gum's characteristics are determined by your genetics, just as the rest of your body is.
+If one or both of your parents have gum recession, you are at a higher risk for receding gums.

 Abnormal tooth positioning.
 If your teeth are not in alignment to one another, gum recession can occur in this situation.

 Grinding your teeth, or bruxism.
 Do you often wake up with a headache?
 Does your spouse or partner complain that you grind your teeth?
 This habit can be the cause of many dental maladies, not just gum recession, so let your dentist know right away if you think you are grinding your teeth.
 Teeth grinding can be treated easily and painlessly with a mouth guard and several other options.

 Trauma to gum tissue.
 The gum tissue may recede when a traumatic injury has occurred on a tooth or teeth.

 Poor oral health.
 If your oral health habits are questionable, gum recession may be a result of periodontitis.